gmc-code/PC-microbit-micropython/docs/challenges/letter_chooser.rst

 | The code below, sets a variable, **char_index**, to a starting number, 2.
 | It then displays the character with index 2 in the list, **chars**.
 | When the A button is pressed, **char_index** is increased by 1.
-| To make sure **char_index** doesn't just keep increasing without limit, if it is already 4 when the A button is pressed, it is reset to 0.
+| To make sure **char_index** doesn't just keep increasing without limit, if it has reached 4 when the A button is pressed, it is reset to 0.

 .. code-block:: python